uvaai/ml2/20 Module 2/10 Neural Networks/content.md

 # Neural Networks

-While this is much too large a topic to fit at the end of this course, it also would be a shame to not show how far you've come, and that understanding the components of this very abstract algorithm is now actually within reach.
-The videos below from Andrew Ng's Machine Learning course on Coursera give a very good introduction into what the components of a neural network are exactly, and why it is such a powerful model.
+These videos by Andrew outline what a neural network looks like, and give some good intuitions on why it is such useful model.
+They should be a good first introduction into what neural networks are exactly.
+These videos do not yet cover how exactly to train a neural network.

 ### Neural Network Representation: Non-linear hypothese